 [rohd pik-uhl] noun, verb

-1. a road trip so profound and/or comprehensive, that it changes your perspective of yourself, others, the world, or life itself. (eg: “I’m quitting my job, moving out of the apartment, and doing a road pickle this summer.”)
+1. clarifying one’s life and perspective of the world through a road trip. (eg: “I’m quitting my job, moving out of the apartment, and doing a road pickle this summer.”)

 2. the act of embarking on a road pickle. (eg: “We’re going to road pickle all summer long and reassess ourselves.”)